 Ingredients

-- 2 pounds ground beef
+- 2 pounds Ground beef

-- ½ cup seasoned breadcrumbs
+- ½ cup Seasoned breadcrumbs

-- ¼ cup milk
+- ¼ cup Milk

-- ¾ cup water
+- ¾ cup Water

-- 1 cup sliced fresh mushrooms
+- 1 cup Fresh mushrooms, sliced

 Instructions

-- Mix together ground beef, onion soup mix, breadcrumbs and milk
+- Mix together ground beef, onion soup mix, breadcrumbs and milk.

-- Shape into 8 patties
+- Shape mixture into 8 patties.

-- In a separate bowl, mix together cream of chicken soup, au jus mix and water
+- In a separate bowl, mix together cream of chicken soup, au jus mix and water.

-- Pour over patties
+- Pour over patties.

 - Add mushrooms on top.

-- Cook on low setting for 4 to 5 hours or until meat is well done
+- Cook on low setting for 4 to 5 hours or until meat is well done.

-Notes
+Christina’s Notes

-- When a recipe call for House Seasoning Blend, you can use this recipe or substitute salt and pepper to taste.
+- Make your own All Purpose Seasoning: When a recipe calls for All Purpose Seasoning, you can use my homemade All Purpose Seasoning recipe or substitute salt and pepper to taste.

-- I always use a meat thermometor to test for doneness when cooking meat.
-This one is my favorite.
+- Meat doneness: I always use a meat thermometer to test for doneness when cooking meat.

 We just moved to an apartment with a gas oven; finding your recipe will help me save money of crock pot vs. oven ;~)